freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 ## create-next-step

-A one-off script that will automatically add the next step based on the last step numbered as `step-xxx.md` where `xxx` represents the 3-digit step number of the last step.
+A one-off script that will automatically add the next step based on the last step in the project.
 The challenge seed code will use the previous step's challenge seed code with the editable region markers (ERMs) removed.

-**Note:** This script also runs [reorder-steps](#reorder-steps).

 ### How to run script: